 This is the plot of the film, and it’s distilled into its anthem, “This is Me,” sung by his favorite outcast.
 This song has charmed 10s of millions of people.
 I’m one of them.

 The “making of” video (below, and here) in-and-of-itself was another retelling of our new American Tale.
-The the lead female vocalist–Keala Settle–found her confidence while performing this song.
+The lead female vocalist–Keala Settle–found her confidence while performing this song.
 We get to watch her transformation in the video.
 Keala goes from fearful to fearless.
 It’s inspiring and badass.
 Watch it!!!

 The great irony here?
 The American Tale told within the film, the song, and video, only holds up if you ignore the truth of the video.

 The defining moment in Keala’s story, in fact, is at minute 2:21, when she–still unsure–looks to someone in the choir.
 She put herself out there, and now she awaits a response.
 It’s his turn to sing, his turn to speak up.

 His response?
 He absolutely exploded with encouragement.
 He looked at Keala, and ignited her with courage that she did not have.
 This guy sang for maybe 6 seconds.
 But that’s all the encouragement she needed.
-Keala spun on her heals and she’s a new person.
+Keala spun on her heels and she’s a new person.
 WATCH IT!

 This scene, however brief, is precious to watch because we all know this reflects our humble reality.
 We depend on each other.